1. Introduction

 This section is non-normative.

-The following example context graph describes an instance of resource access and could be translated as: "Bob is trying to access resource X using client application Y with his identity asserted by identity provider Z.".
+The following example context graph describes an instance of resource access and could be translated as: "Bob is trying to access resource X using client application Y with their identity asserted by identity provider Z.".

-# This box contains a context graph # It describes an instance of resource access [] acp:agent ex:Bob ; acp:target ex:resourceX ; acp:client ex:ClientApplicationY ; acp:issuer ex:IdentityProviderZ .
+# This box contains a context graph # It describes an instance of resource access [] acp:target ex:resourceX ; acp:agent ex:Bob ; acp:client ex:clientApplicationY ; acp:issuer ex:identityProviderZ .

 The following example